affalximam/axiforum/README.md

 There are two Folder :
 - Only homepage
-  (You can running itu without php server or web server)
+  (You can running it without php server or web server)
 - Full
   (Please use webserver xampp to running php code)